microsoft/securitydev/Samples/aspnet-angular/README.md

 ## Getting started with sample

- 1. Download or clone the Microsoft Graph Security API Sample for ASP.NET 4.6 (REST).
+ 1. Download or clone [this](https://github.com/Microsoft/securitydev) repo.

 ### Register the application